 Graduated from Rogers High School in 1977 where he was a three-year letterman in football and basketball.
 He was a starting fullback his junior and senior years.
 He was voted by his teammates as team co-captain for homecoming all three years.
 He was a member of the National Honor Society for three years, junior class president, received Rotarian recognition and graduated with honors, being in the top ten of his graduating class.He went on to graduate with honors from the University of Tulsa and served our country as an officer in the United States Navy for 20 years, retiring as a Lt.
 Commander.
 He was awarded many citations for valor and outstanding performances of his duty.
 He is currently employed in a supervisory capacity by a company that refits ships for the Navy.
 He resides in San Diego, California where he serves on several community boards, pursuing his interest in preservation of the environment.

 All-State Basketball Player, All-State Volleyball Player and All-State Trackster at Rogers High School.
 She attended college at Missouri Southern where she became the first female athlete from Rogers High School to be named to an All-American Basketball team.
 At Missouri Southern she established the all time scoring record and still holds the single season scoring average - 24.2 points a game.
-Following graduation, she coached at Russellville High School for 10 years and is currently an assistant principal at Russellville High School.
+Following graduation, she coached at Russellville High School for 10 years and was an assistant principal at Russellville High School.